ionoid/docs.ionoid.io/docs/NewDevice/newDevice.md

-# Add a new device to your
+# Add a new device to your IoT Project.

 Once you create a project on Ionoid IoT platform, you can now add devices to the project.